Tech Duel

 Question 1 of 5

-Common questions about Cursor vs Netlify
+Common questions about Vercel vs Netlify

 Which has a better free tier, Vercel or Netlify?